keithbuhler/keithbuhler.github.io/_posts/2017-07-18-best-student-papers-1-ceo-pay-against.md

 permalink:
 ---

 *For July and August, I am pleased to present a series of guest posts from my former university students at the University of Kentucky and Asbury University.
-These posts represent the excellent philosophical writing (on a variety of topics) from my Business Ethics and other philosophy classes from the Spring of 2017.
-Whether I agree or disagree with the thesis, I think these essays are worth reading because they present a formidable case that is informative and challenging.
+These posts represent the excellent philosophical writing (on a variety of topics) from last semester's philosophy classes.*

+*Whether I agree or disagree with the thesis, I think these essays are worth reading because they present a formidable case that is informative and challenging.
 My own view, if I write them out, will come after the essays are published.
-All the essays are reprinted with permission.* --Keith Buhler
+All the essays are reprinted with permission.* -- Keith

 ---